mehrozafzal/AndroidArchitureExample/README.md

 Furthermore for the networking library I have used RETROFIT.
 Everything is custom designed.
 This project has been published for only 1 time so I have not made any commits.
+Finally you can easily download the project and review it.